ANUcybernetics/panic/README.md

   - list & descriptions of each model (possibly live-updating with latest output each one)
   - stats (time to camels, rainbows, etc.)
+- instead of a table, use a flex container (with that cool forwards-bacwards flow direction thing) for the network models
+- in append_model_widget, disable all the buttons for models which don't have the right input type
 - add rolling cookie/URL param to QR code
 - use (only) a form to manage the models in the network (create/edit network)
 - add metadata to prediction